sanchit339/Algo/JavaOOPs/Readme.md

     - Final class cannot be inherited [ cannot have subClasses ]

     - Dynamic Method Dispatch : -
-        - when methods are not final compiler will check weather the methods are final or not for the override method - it take time - its known as late binding
+        - when methods are not final compiler will check whether the methods are final or not for the override method - it take time - its known as late binding
         - Since the final method cannot overriden it can be directly compiled its known as Early Binding

 - Problems with Multiple Inheritance